Top 15 Hadoop Analytics Tools for 2021 – Take a Dive into Analytics

 - It allows you to collaborate with different users and share data in the form of visualizations, dashboards, sheets, etc. in real-time.

-It consists of a robust collection of graphical libraries like plotly, ggplotly, and more for making visually appealing and elegant visualizations.
-R language is mostly used by the statisticians and data miners for developing statistical software and data analysis.
+R consists of a robust collection of graphical libraries like plotly, ggplotly, and more for making visually appealing and elegant visualizations.

 Features of R: